Atlanta Hawks: 1946–1953: Buffalo, Tri-Cities, and Milwaukee

-Upon relocation to Moline, the team was renamed the Tri-Cities Blackhawks, and played their home games at Wharton Field House, a 6,000-seat arena in Moline.
-The team featured guard/forward and coach Deanglo King, and was owned by Leo Ferris and Ben Kerner.
+Upon moving to Moline, the team was renamed the Tri-Cities Blackhawks, and played their home games at Wharton Field House, a 6,000-seat arena in Moline.
+During the team's existence as the Blackhawks, the team had also been referred to as both the Tri-City Blackhawks and Quad-City Blackhawks alongside the more official Tri-Cities Blackhawks.
+The team featured guard/forward and coach Nat Hickey, and was owned by Leo Ferris and Ben Kerner.
 Pop Gates remained on the Blackhawks roster, and finished second on the team in scoring behind future 1949 NBL MVP Don Otten.
 A Naismith Basketball Hall of Fame member, Gates helped to integrate the league and later became the first African-American coach in a major sports league, coaching Dayton in 1948.

 In 1949, the Blackhawks became one of the National Basketball Association's 17 original teams after a merger of the 12-year-old NBL and the three-year-old Basketball Association of America (BAA).
 They reached the playoffs in the NBA's inaugural year under the leadership of coach Red Auerbach.
 The following season, they drafted three-time All-American Bob Cousy, but they were unable to reach a deal and traded him to the Chicago Stags (who would later surrender him in a dispersal draft to the Boston Celtics when the Stags folded).
 The Blackhawks finished last in the Western Division and missed the playoffs.
 By then, it was obvious that the Tri-Cities area was too small to support an NBA team.
-After the season, the franchise relocated to Milwaukee, Wisconsin, and became the Milwaukee Hawks.
+After the season, the franchise moved to Milwaukee, and became the Milwaukee Hawks.